 140.620.49 (synchronous online)

 This is a hybrid course with both a synchronous online section (140.620.49) and an in-person section (140.620.11).
-Please choose the modality you need (either online or in-person) when registering in SIS.
+You'll be able to indicate which section you want (either in-person or online) when registering in SIS.

 Covers methods for the organization, management, exploration, and statistical inference from data derived from multivariable regression models, including linear, logistic, Poisson and Cox regression models.
 Students apply these concepts to two or three public health data sets in a computer laboratory setting using STATA statistical software.
 Topics covered include generalized linear models, product-limit (Kaplan-Meier) estimation, Cox proportional hazards model.